jschwarzwalder/aws-sdk-php/docs/service/s3-stream-wrapper.rst

         echo $filename . "\n";
     }

-Stream context options
+Stream Context Options
 ----------------------

-You can customize the client used by the stream wrapper or the cache used to cache previously loaded information about buckets and keys by passing in custom stream context options.
+You can customize the client used by the stream wrapper, or the cache used to cache previously loaded information about buckets and keys, by passing in custom stream context options.

-The stream wrapper supports the following stream context options on every
+The stream wrapper supports the following stream context options on every operation.
-operation:

 ``client``
     The ``Aws\AwsClientInterface`` object to use to execute commands.

 ``cache``
     An instance of ``Aws\CacheInterface`` to use to cache previously obtained file stats.
-The stream wrapper will use an in-memory LRU cache by default.
+By default, the stream wrapper will use an in-memory LRU cache.